lip6/ITSTools-web/gal.md

 ## <a name="package-presentation"></a>2\.
 GAL overview

-This page presents the concrete syntax of GAL, please read [this document](./files/gal.pdf) for a more formal overview of GAL semantics and some of their applications.
+This page presents the concrete syntax of GAL, please read [this document](./files/gal.pdf) for a more formal overview of GAL semantics and some of their applications, or my [habilitation thesis](https://pages.lip6.fr/Yann.Thierry-Mieg/hdr-ytm.pdf) for a formal but less technical overview.

 ### <a name="what-is-gal"></a>2.1 An example GAL system